Koko Pimentel: Electoral protest

 In Philippine senatorial elections, the twelve candidates with the highest number of votes nationwide are elected.
-In the 2007 elections, Pimentel (Genuine Opposition) and Juan Miguel Zubiri (TEAM Unity) contested the 12th seat.
+In the 2007 elections, Pimentel (Genuine Opposition) and Migz Zubiri (TEAM Unity) contested the 12th seat.

 In the final tally for the 2007 senatorial elections by the Commission on Elections (COMELEC), Zubiri narrowly defeated Pimentel for the 12th and last seat in the Senate.
 Zubiri had a total of 11,005,866 votes against Pimentel's 10,984,347 votes.
 On July 14, 2007, Zubiri was proclaimed as the 12th winning senator.

-Claiming fraudulent votes in 22 municipalities of Maguindanao, 7 in Lanao del Norte, 3 in Shariff Kabunsuan, 2 in Basilan, 2 in Sultan Kudarat, 4 in Lanao del Sur, and 4 in Sulu, Pimentel petitioned the Supreme Court to issue a restraining order against the proclamation of Zubiri.
+Claiming fraudulent votes in 22 municipalities of Maguindanao, seven in Lanao del Norte, three in Shariff Kabunsuan, two in Basilan, two in Sultan Kudarat, four in Lanao del Sur, and four in Sulu, Pimentel petitioned the Supreme Court to issue a restraining order against the proclamation of Zubiri.
 With the vote tied at 7–7, the Supreme Court dismissed Pimentel's petition.
 But then-Chief Justice Reynato Puno was among the seven justices who favored Pimentel's petition.

 On July 14, 2007, Pimentel filed an electoral protest to the Senate Electoral Tribunal (SET).
 After finding grounds for a recount, the SET proceeded with the protest.

 In July 2011, former Maguindanao election supervisor Lintang Bedol and suspended Autonomous Region in Muslim Mindanao governor Zaldy Ampatuan revealed that there was massive election fraud during the 2007 election.

 On August 11, 2011, the Senate Electoral Tribunal released the final tally: Pimentel got 10,898,786 votes while Zubiri got 10,640,620.
 Prior to this, on August 3, 2011, Zubiri resigned from the Senate; however, he reiterated that he was not involved in the 2007 electoral fraud.

 On August 11, 2011, Pimentel was proclaimed by the Senate Electoral Tribunal as the rightful winner of the 12th senate seat.
-On August 12, Pimentel took his oath of office before his supporters in Mati, Davao Oriental, where he received a high number of votes.